The Costs of Losing an Animal

 Euthanasia for a pet involves an injection of chemicals into a vein.
 It is a quick and pain-free way to terminate nerve impulses and, essentially, life.
 Maggie Schuckman, a veterinarian with a specialty in cardiology who practices in Cincinnati, Ohio, says the cost of euthanasia depends on the hospital (or vet) handling the procedure.

-Planning in advance and settling the bill ahead of time can yield both emotional and financial savings.
-First, you won't have to pay up in the midst of a draining experience.
-Moreover, you'll likely have a clearer head prior to the procedure and will be able to scrutinize the bill carefully.
-At minimum, expect the invoice to include charges for an IV catheter, IV sedation, and IV euthanasia solution.
+Planning and settling the bill ahead of time can yield both emotional and financial savings.
+First, you won't have to pay up amid a draining experience.
+Moreover, you'll likely have a clearer head before the procedure and will be able to scrutinize the bill.
+At a minimum, expect the invoice to include charges for an IV catheter, IV sedation, and IV euthanasia solution.
 Some vets also charge an office-visit fee and handling of the pet's remains if you leave that task to the doctor.
 On average, you can expect to pay between $35 and $300, though the above at-home options vary wildly in price.

 Burying the pet in your yard is obviously the cheapest option because it's essentially free.
 But check local ordinances first; some municipalities allow it while others do not.
 Sacramento County's Department of Animal Care and Regulation recommends against it, as the animal could contaminate water systems.
-If you do bury your pet at home, Backyard Burial recommends wrapping the animal in a sheet or blanket, tying it securely, and then placing the body in a biodegradable container like a cardboard box or wooden crate.
-The grave should be dug about two feet deep and a headstone or marker placed directly over.
-Experts also recommend taking certain safety precautions, such as checking the location for underground electrical wires before digging; wearing gloves, a surgical mask, and pants and shirt that cover your skin; and washing your hands and clothes properly afterwards.
+If you do bury your pet at home, wrap the animal in a sheet or blanket, tie it securely, and then place the body in a biodegradable container like a cardboard box or wooden crate.
+The grave should be dug about two feet deep and a headstone or marker placed directly over it.
+Experts also recommend taking certain safety precautions, such as checking the location for underground electrical wires before digging; wearing gloves, a surgical mask, and pants and shirt that cover your skin; and washing your hands and clothes properly afterward.

 Arranging for burial in a pet cemetery is obviously more expensive, with prices starting at about $200 and rocketing into the thousands.
 The final cost depends on the headstone and other details, like whether you want a complete funeral service.
 To ensure that your pet's remains are taken care of properly, choose a cemetery that belongs to the IAOPCC (International Association of Pet Cemeteries and Crematories).

 For further advice on this delicate matter, speak with your veterinarian.
-He/she will be able to advise you on local companies, laws, and fees that can help you through the thicket of decisions during a trying time.
+They will be able to help you through the thicket of decisions during a trying time.